 4 Holding the Oral Health Event of Tooth Brushing for Children

 The Lion Group places emphasis on fostering children’s awareness of dental and oral health in order to help them stay healthy for a lifetime.
 Aiming to teach correct oral care to elementary school students, the Lion Group has held the Oral Health Event of Tooth Brushing for Children since 1932.
-Currently, the event is held annually in countries and regions across Asia.
+Currently, the event is held annually in Asia.

 1 Ai!
 Kekute Soap* Donation Campaign Held in Cooperation with Top Retailers